 The Control Board is a simple circuit with just a few capacitors that will need to be replaced.

-The Master Circuit Board is a double sided circuit board which is packed with component, making it much more difficult to work on.
-There are 21 capacitors which will need to be replaced to rebuild the board completely.
+The Master Circuit Board is a double-sided circuit board which is packed with components, making it much more difficult to work on.
+There are 21 capacitors which will need to be replaced in order to rebuild the board completely.

 These types of solder joints do not de-solder very well and often it is necessary to first resolder them by hand before the de-soldering is done.

-Rebuild these types of boards is not for the inexperience, first timer.
-The risk of ruining the board is very high and since replacement boards are hard to find and expensive, caution is required.
+Rebuilding these types of boards is not for the inexperienced, first timer.
+The risk of ruining the board is very high and since replacement boards are hard-to-find and expensive, caution is required.